GoberInfinity/ExamplePython/README.md

 ## TODO:

-Put credits on the README
+1. Put credits on the README
+1. Add information about which code you can run (Only data structures and design patterns)